brunoton/return-to-consciousness/complete-essay.md

 Gauld, A. (1968).
 The founders of psychical research.
 Schocken Books.

 Gomide, M., Wainstock, B. C., Silva, J., Mendes, C. G., & Moreira-Almeida, A. (2022).
 Controlled semi-naturalistic protocol to investigate anomalous information reception in mediumship: Description and preliminary findings. *Explore*, 18(5), 539-544.

+Grego, R. (2025).
+Analytic Idealism and the possibility of a meta-conscious cosmic mind.
+Essentia Foundation. https://www.essentiafoundation.org/analytic-idealism-and-the-possibility-of-a-meta-conscious-cosmic-mind/reading/

 Greyson, B. (2021). *After: A Doctor Explores What Near-Death Experiences Reveal About Life and Beyond*.
 St. Martin's Essentials.